 He’s right.
 These scales slightly are rounded at the point, not like the cobra’s sharp diamonds.

 People always say, the snakes are just as afraid of you as much as you are of them.

-I start reading online, when I’m over at Ap’s place, for information, belatedly informing myself about King Cobras and other snakes in Thailand.
+I start reading online, when I’m over at Ap’s place, for information, belatedly educating myself about King Cobras and other snakes in Thailand.
 I learn that out of the two hundred or so species that are found here, thirty-five are venomous and most of these can kill you, though you’d have to be pretty unlucky in some cases.
 Apart from King Cobras, there are vipers and coral snakes and banded kraits, small but deadliest of all.
 Every year around seven thousand people die from snake bites in Thailand, a staggering total to me.
-Most of these are agricultural and forestry workers — but I’ll bet some of them are clueless farangs like me stumbling about in the jungle, or reaching behind a bush to retrieve their stash.
+Most of these are agricultural and forestry workers — but I’ll bet some of them are clueless farangs like me, stumbling around in the jungle or reaching behind a bush to retrieve their stash.

 A King Cobra bite can kill you in ten or twenty minutes, if it gets you on the torso.
 Since they rear up to four or five feet off the ground, this is not unlikely.
 Regardless of where I got bitten, though, I don’t think I’m getting out of this valley alive.
 You have to bind and immobilise the limb and get to hospital fast, not climb a hill.